jazzband/django-polymorphic/DOCS.rst

     ``defer()`` and ``only()`` are not yet fully supported (see above).
     ``extra()`` has one restriction: the resulting objects are required to have a unique primary key within the result set.

-*   Django Admin Integration: There currently is no specific admin integration, but it would most likely make sense to have one.

 *   Diamond shaped inheritance: There seems to be a general problem with diamond shaped multiple model inheritance with Django models